luanbarbosa/GymNerd/README.md

-> Fully vibe-coded Gym webapp for personal use (only public because I want to host on GitHub Pages for free 🙈)
+> Fully vibe-coded Gym webapp for personal use.

 # GymNerd
 A PWA (Progressive Web App) to track your performance at the gym.